-In this appendix, we explicitly show that the conformal isometries of the Eisenhart-Duval lift associated to the flat FLRW model form indeed an $\so(4,2)$ Lie algebra.
+In this appendix, we explicitly show that the conformal isometries of the Eisenhart-Duval lift associated to the flat FRW model form indeed an $\so(4,2)$ Lie algebra.
 Consider the flat metric and the coordinates

 A given vector field can be decomposed as \be

 \ee The generators of the $\so(4,2)$ Lie algebra are given by

 which satisfy the standard commutation relations